-This easy recipe for oven-baked baby back ribs turns tedious fire-pit cooking into a simple indoor technique that delivers fall-apart baby back ribs every time.
+These super easy Oven-Baked Baby Back Ribs turn tedious fire-pit cooking into a simple indoor process that delivers fall-apart baby back ribs every time.

-Barbecue is one of the true pleasures in life, but cooking low and slow over a fire pit for hours on end is not so pleasurable.
-I’ve actually never gone to the trouble to build a real barbecue pit.
-I rarely even cook ribs on the grill anymore.
-That’s because oven baking them leads to the perfect rack of ribs every time, with half the fuss.
+Barbecue meat, especially baby back ribs, is one of the true pleasures in life, but cooking low and slow over a fire pit for hours on end is not so pleasurable.
+I rarely ever cook ribs on the grill anymore.
+That’s because oven baking them leads to a perfect rack of ribs every time, with half the fuss.

 Baby back ribs in the oven are just about the easiest way to make ribs and still have that fall-apart goodness you love.
 I actually prefer baked baby back ribs to grilled now.
 The texture is just perfect.